libp2p/rust-libp2p/examples/dcutr/README.md

 ## Description

 The "Direct Connection Upgrade through Relay" (DCUTR) protocol allows peers in a peer-to-peer network to establish direct connections with each other.
+In other words, DCUTR is libp2p's version of hole-punching.
 This example provides a basic usage of this protocol in **libp2p**.

 ## Usage